Skip to content

 Client certificateNot required (server-side TLS only)

-If you need help at any point, contact support@synura.io with your subdomain and the output of the diagnostic-bundle script.
+If you need help choosing a path or run into issues, contact support@synura.io with your subdomain and Mirth version.